 In doing so it helps non-Tongan readers, or younger members of the community who may prefer to read in English, understand our kingdom’s customs.

 We are the most engaged Tongan news website on social media.
-In January 2017 our Facebook page (Kaniva Tonga English)had 14,857 + likes.
-Our Facebook Group (Kaniva Tonga News Website) had 14, 641 members.
-The Kaniva Tonga Lea Faka-Tonga Page had 11,083 likes and our Kaniva Tonga Facebook (personal account page) had 5,000 friends.
-According to our website’s google analytic record as at January 2017 we had 100, 386 users, 491,426 viewers and 315,460 sessions.
+In January 2018 our Facebook page (Kaniva Tonga)had 27, 934 likes.
+Our Facebook Group (Kaniva Tonga News Website) had 21,952 members.
+The Kaniva Tonga Facebook (personal account page) had 5,000 friends.
+According to our website’s google analytic record as at January 2018 we had 510,900 visitors have visited Kaniva.

 We also have pages on Twitter, Google Plus, Linkedin, Youtube and Vimeo.